The Office of the Vice President of Student Affairs / Dean of Students

 Printing and Publications

 Students are invited to use the printing, copying, and design services available in the Office of Publications, Printing and Mail Services located at 1316 N. Franklin Ave.
 The office offers services that are available at most commercial copy or printing companies.
-This includes, but is not limited to, high-speed copying, color copies, printing, and binding.
+This includes, but is not limited to, high-speed copying, color copies, large format printing, mounting & laminating, offset printing, and binding.
 Walk-in business is accepted from 8 a.m. to 4:30 p.m. weekdays.
-Copy services require 2-4 hour turn-a-round but can sometimes be done as you wait.
+Copy services require 4-24 hour turn-a-round but can sometimes be done as you wait.
+More complex Copy Jobs may take more time.
 Graphic design assistance is available for student organization projects.
 Please call Susan at 556-3055 to make an appointment.
 All services are done at significantly reduced prices.
 Please see our web site at www.iwu.edu/iwu/printing .